Michael Rogan

 Describe a teaching or learning experience that sticks out in your mind.

 Spending several days practicing synchronized skiing for Interski.
-I learned a lot about the in’s and out’s of synchro, and modifying my skiing to match my partners improved my skills.
-The experienced encouraged me to continue practicing on my own.
+I learned a lot about the ins and outs of synchro, and modifying my skiing to match my partners improved my skills.
+The experience encouraged me to continue practicing on my own.

 What are your specialties as a team member?

-I am involved with children’s education, big mountain and steeps, and some freestyle.
+I am involved with children’s education, big mountains and steeps, and some freestyle.

 Relevant certifications?